wmitc/82-0_Solver/README.md

 ## Disclaimer

-This project is for **educational and research purposes** — reverse-engineering a client-side game to study its mechanics and build solver agents.
+This project is for educational and research purposes -- reverse-engineering a client-side game to study its mechanics and build solver agents.